freistil/freistilbox-docs/source/index.md

 ---
-title: Home
+title: freistilbox Documentation
 ---

-# freistilbox: Next-generation managed hosting
+# freistilbox User Documentation

 Welcome to freistilbox, the leading Enterprise Hosting Platform for Drupal and Wordpress in Europe.
 Launching your website in our fast and reliable hosting